-6.- Real Madrid and Barça are among the world’s most valuable soccer teams according to Forbes in 2018.
+6.- Real Madrid is the world’s most valuable soccer team followed by Barça, according to Forbes in 2019.

 7.- There are more teams beside Real Madrid and Barça that are part of La Liga.
 There are 20 teams in total, including: Atlético de Bilbao, Atlético de Madrid, Valencia, Real Sociedad, and Espanyol.

 8.- Real Madrid fans are called “merengues“, Barça fans are called “blaugranas, “azulgrana” or “culés”, and Epanyol fans are called “periquitos”.
 (See below Origin of Some Spanish Soccer Teams Nicknames).